mdoman/finance-agent-demo/README.md

 A small [Google ADK](https://google.github.io/adk-docs/) agent that answers stock market questions using live Yahoo Finance data.
 Built as a class demo.

+Built with Claude Code in seconds.
+Absolutely no warranty.

 ## What it can do

 - Current price and daily change